Registrar's Office Main Content

 Take control of your education.
 Working with your advisor will keep you on track to graduate on time.

 If you take less than 15 hours per semester, enroll in summer session to stay on schedule to graduate in four years.

 Research shows that the longer one is in college, the less likely the student is to complete a degree.

 Important Academic Reminders:

-- Applications for December 2014 graduation are now being taken.
-Such applications may be done online within SalukiNet and are due by Friday, September 12.
+- Late applications for December 2014 graduation are now being taken.
+Such applications may be done online within SalukiNet and are due by Friday, October 31.
 Candidates who wish to participate in a ceremony would do so on Saturday, December 13 at the SIU Arena.
 For more details, see the announcement within SalukiNet.
-Applications for May 2015 graduation have just started being taken as well.
+Applications for May 2015 graduation are being taken as well.